rlisahuang/rlisahuang.github.io/_pages/about.md

 ---
 My name is Ruanqianqian Huang, aka Lisa or Qianqian.
 I'm excited by programming languages (PL), human-computer interaction (HCI), cognitive science, weightlifting, and classical music.

-I'm a second-year PhD student studying Computer Science at UC San Diego in the [Programming Systems Group](http://cseweb.ucsd.edu/groups/progsys/) advised by [Sorin Lerner](http://cseweb.ucsd.edu/~lerner/).
+I'm a PhD student studying Computer Science at UC San Diego in the [Programming Systems Group](http://cseweb.ucsd.edu/groups/progsys/) advised by [Sorin Lerner](http://cseweb.ucsd.edu/~lerner/).
 Before coming to UCSD, I obtained my B.A. in Computer Science and Cognitive & Linguistic Sciences from [Wellesley College](https://www.wellesley.edu) near Boston, MA, where I worked extensively with [Franklyn Turbak](https://cs.wellesley.edu/~fturbak/) on PL and HCI.
 <!-- where I worked extensively with [Franklyn Turbak](https://cs.wellesley.edu/~fturbak/) on designing a textual representation for the block-based MIT App Inventor. -->